-11. Central Library Master Plan / Levels 2 and 3
+8. Central Library Master Plan / Levels 2 and 3

-This project will update the 2012 Central Library Master Plan, which was created as part of planning to move the City of Vancouver Archives to Central Library.
-The Archives move to Central Library was cancelled in 2021, and the Central Library Master Plan requires updating.
+The Central Library Master Plan was created in 2012 as part of planning to move the City of Vancouver Archives to Central Library.
+The Archives move to Central Library was cancelled in 2021, and the Central Library Master Plan now requires updating.

 Staff have identified that the new Master Plan should include an Indigenous cultural space, designed with the participation of the Musqueam, Squamish and Tsleil-Waututh Nations and urban Indigenous peoples, improved visibility of the range of library service offerings on Level 2, and improved technology-supported spaces.
-Staff anticipate beginning this process in Q4 2024 depending on the availability of City Facilities Development staff.
-Following or in conjunction with the Central Library Master Plan, staff will begin work with the City's Facilities Development staff and consultants on a feasibility study for revitalizing Levels 2 and 3 of Central Library, with the support of the VPL Foundation.
+Staff anticipate beginning this process in Q4 2025, dependant on the availability of City Facilities Development staff.
+Following or in conjunction with the Central Library Master Plan, staff will begin work with the City's Facilities Development staff and consultants on a feasibility study for revitalizing Levels 2 and 3 of Central Library, which is financially supported by the VPL Foundation.